Jodels2002/KickPi-OS/README.md

 KickPi-OS is aimed at Amiga friends who want to revive the Amiga experience on a Raspberry Pi.
 The focus of KickPi-OS is easy handling and Workbench like "Look and feel" :-)

-Compatible to:
+Tested on:

 - Raspberry Pi OS 32 bit (recommended)
 - Raspberry Pi OS 64 bit (limited,no Retropie,..)
 - Amibian                (unofficial)

 Software among others:
-XFCE4, Amiberry, PiKiss, Retropie ...
+Amiberry, PiKiss, Retropie ...

 It is a side project of my Amiga 3000 mini to print yourself.
 But I think it's also interesting for other Amiga friends.